tetraprod/AI/README.md

 ## UnifiedAI Example

 The repository also contains an example Python implementation of a modular AI system named **UnifiedAI**.
-See [`UnifiedAI.md`](UnifiedAI.md) for details and `unifiedai.py` for the source code.
+See [`UnifiedAI.md`](UnifiedAI.md) for details and the `unified_ai` package for the source code.
 The example exposes `/query`, `/health`, and `/metrics` endpoints via FastAPI and includes a `NetworkFeatureManager` for optional networking capabilities.
 =======
 The repository also contains an example Python implementation of a modular AI system named **UnifiedAI**.
 See [`UnifiedAI.md`](UnifiedAI.md) for details and the `unified_ai` package for the source code.
 The example exposes `/query`, `/health`, and `/metrics` endpoints via FastAPI and includes a `NetworkFeatureManager` for optional networking capabilities.
 Our guiding principles are outlined in [DECLARATION.md](DECLARATION.md).